buildkite/docs/styleguide/STYLE.md

 Read more about [environment variables](/docs/pipelines/environment-variables)
 ```

 ### Anchor links
 To use an anchor link where you need to link to an H2-level heading, append the section's name to the main page link, for example:
 `/docs/pipelines/secrets` will contain `/docs/pipelines/secrets#using-a-secrets-storage-service`.

 If you need to create a link to an H3-level heading, start with an H2-level anchor link.
 Such links are generated automatically from the section title, and are viewable in the # that appears when you mouse over the heading.
 Add a `-` to the H2-level anchor link, and append the full name of the H3-level title to it.
 The result will be a long link.
 For example:

 `/docs/pipelines/environment-variables#environment-variable-precedence-job-environment`

 Here the H2-level link for "\#\# Environment variable precedence" is `/docs/pipelines/environment-variables#environment-variable-precedence` and the H3-level link for "\#\#\# Job environment"is appended as `-job-environment`.

-### Content reuse
+### Content reuse (snippets)
+You can use snippets for single sourcing - to reuse the same piece of documentation in several documentation pages by referring to it.
+This way, you'll also be able to update the snippet once, and the changes will be visible on all pages that use this snippet.

-Add snippets to the directory where they'll be used, prefaced with an underscore.
+Add snippet files to the directory where they'll be used, prefaced with an underscore.
 For example `_my_snippet.md.erb`. **However**, when pulling the snippet into a file, remove the leading underscore.

 So